Do you know box turtles are still primarily wild animals? A good chunk of their population is still undomesticated.

 Fast Box Turtle 2-6 Weeks Before Brumation

 You need to fast your pet box turtle 2-6 weeks before brumation.
-Not fasting turtle before sending it to brumate can lead to fatality.
+Not fasting the turtle before sending it to brumate can lead to fatality.
 First, the food can decay in the digestive tract and cause bacterial infections.
 And second, the decayed food can create large gas clouds that’ll internally press your pet’s lungs.

 Some argue that a small pet like a box turtle should only fast for 10-14 days, but I’d recommend beginning fasting around 3 weeks early.
 Better safe than sorry, right?